Skip to content

 Common Mistakes

 Same hook every time.
 If every message starts with “Hey babe,” your subscribers develop blindness.
-Rotate your hooks.
+Rotate your hooks across the 6 frameworks above.

 No preview image.
-For video PPV, a tantalizing (but not too revealing) preview image dramatically increases unlocks.
+For video PPV, a tantalizing preview image dramatically increases unlocks.
+Give them something to react to visually before they decide.

 Overselling low-quality content.
 If your message promises “the most explicit thing I’ve ever filmed” and it’s a mediocre 2-minute video, you’ve damaged trust.
-Next time, they won’t unlock.
+Next time, they won’t unlock — no matter how good the hook is.

-At Aruna Talent, our chat teams send mass messages on behalf of creators daily — our scripts consistently hit 15%+ unlock rates because we’ve tested thousands of variations across hundreds of creators.
-That’s the difference between a $1,000 month and a $10,000 month in PPV revenue alone.
+At Aruna Talent, our chat teams send mass messages on behalf of creators daily.
+Our scripts consistently hit 15%+ unlock rates because we’ve tested thousands of variations across 60+ creators over 4+ years.
+That’s the difference between a $1,000 month and a $10,000 month in PPV revenue alone — at the same subscriber count.

 If your mass messages aren’t converting like they should, read about how OnlyFans agencies work or apply to work with us directly.